EmilioBG1997/project_cps_gamelib/README.md

 SANTIAGO CHIO BENAVIDES

-## PROFFESSOR:

-- SANTIAGO CHIO BENAVIDES

 ## About:
-This is the final project for the Software Testing Assignment Here, we developed an app that will pull data of a game from an API so the end user is able to build one or more libraries with his/her game of choice.
+This is the final project for the Software Testing Assignment Here, we developed an app that will pull the data of a game from an API so the end-user is able to build one or more libraries with his/her game of choice.
 We also developed the unit an integration tests for the app and it's modules in order to see if they are working correctly

 ## TECHNOLOGIES USED: